Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 ### Reusing Learnware with Labeled Data

-When users have a small amount of labeled data, the system provides two methods: `EnsemblePruning` and `FeatureAugmentReuser` to help reuse learnware.
+When users have a small amount of labeled data, the system provides two methods: `EnsemblePruning` and `FeatureAugmentReuser` to help reuse learnwares.

 - `EnsemblePruning` selectively integrates learnwares to choose the ones that are most suitable for the user's task: